Germany's Schaeuble offers Varoufakis chocolate euros for his nerves

 Schaeuble has clashed repeatedly with Yanis Varoufakis over Greece's debt and economic reforms since the leftist Syriza party took power in January, pledging to end austerity and renegotiate the bailout terms.

-In an interview with the children's television programme "Logo" on German broadcaster ZDF last week, a girl reporter gave Schaeuble a supportive handful of the chocolate coins.
+In an interview with the children's television program "Logo" on German broadcaster ZDF last week, a girl reporter gave Schaeuble a supportive handful of the chocolate coins.

 "I'll take a few for my Greek colleague, he also needs strong nerves," Schaeuble replied.